 Build a brush pile.
-Leaf cleanup is an almost-ubiquitous fall maintenance ritual.
-But, it can be done in a way that benefits native bird species.
+Leaf cleanup is an almost-ubiquitous fall maintenance ritual, but it can be done in a way that benefits native bird species.
 If there’s a wooded or naturalized area on your property, it’s a prime spot for a leaf pile.
-It’ll provide shelter—as well as a food source—for birds throughout the harsh winter months.
-And, it’ll also create great organic soil fertilizer as the leaves decay.
-Many birds forage for food on the ground, or in low shrubbery.
-Leaf litter provides habitat for worms, salamanders, insects, and a host of microorganisms.
-And, each will help break down leaves, build healthy soil, and feed the birds.
+It’ll provide shelter—as well as a food source—for the ground-foraging birds throughout the harsh winter months.
+But that’s not all!
+Leaf piles both act as a great source of organic soil fertilizer and a habitat to many other creatures.
+Worms, salamanders, insects, and a host of microorganisms like to build their home in leaf piles, and help break down leaves, build healthy soil, and feed the birds.

 Plant native species.
 Fall’s a great time to plant trees and shrubs.
 Consider selecting native plants, as many will serve double duty.
 In addition to providing an aesthetic enhancement, they’ll also provide migrating or wintering birds with food and shelter.
-The berries from many native trees and shrubs provide an important food source for birds.
-(And, they provide beautiful autumn foliage color, to boot!).
-While perennial flowering shrubs and deciduous trees provide a great food source, the dense branches of evergreen shrubs and trees such as cedars and pines provide important shelter from the elements, too.
+The berries from many native trees and shrubs are an important food source for birds—and, they provide beautiful autumn foliage color, to boot!
+While perennial flowering shrubs and deciduous trees act as a great food source, the dense branches of evergreen shrubs and trees such as cedars and pines provide important shelter from the elements, too.
 A great tool for native plant selection is Audubon’s native plant database.

 Supplement with bird feeder.
 In addition to the natural food sources native plants provide, consider adding a bird feeder into your habitat mix.
-There are a multitude of styles to choose from, and squirrel and other pest-resistant models, too.
-Keep them full and enjoy birdwatching from the onset of winter straight on through spring.
+There are a multitude of styles to choose from—including squirrel and other pest-resistant models, too.
+Make sure to keep them full to enjoy birdwatching from the onset of winter straight on through spring.
 And, don’t forget to offer birds a drink, as well.
 Heated baths provide an excellent water source during the colder winter months.